SAP-archive/techne/README.md

 Nothing easier than that!
 Simply include our styes.less files like:
 `@import "bower_components/hyTechne/src/less/styles";`.

+IMPORTANT: There is no default value for @bower-path set.
+It is required that you define this variable in your own stylesheet and point to your bower_components folder.
+(No trailing slash).

+ `@bower-path: '../../bower_components'; `

+Reason: In order to be able to overwrite a variable in a import path, the variable can not yet be defined.
+Otherwise the LESS compiler picks the first definition and that's it.

-Remember to fix the paths for fonts by overwriting the path variables in a less include after the style.less include like:
+Also remember to fix the paths for fonts by overwriting the path variables in a less include after the style.less include like:

 `@import "_resource-paths";`